sidt101/ios-decal-proj4/README.md

 2. Filter by the number of people going to an event.
 3. Get a summary of the location you're planning to visit.
 4. Filter by distance.
-6. Present a map view of the place in a 'map view' and a 'Get Me Directions' button to route using Apple Maps.
+5. Present a map view of the place in a 'map view' and a 'Get Me Directions' button to route using Apple Maps.
-7. Advertise your own event on the app.

 ## Control Flow